Ambition is the most understated ingredient for conventional success.

 Jack and I worked arduous physical labor in a scorching factory.
 It was definitely some of the most strenuous, physically demanding work I’ve ever done in my life.
 Our company had lofty output targets that we were pressured to reach despite the chronic personnel shortage.
 We were overworked, battered, and compensated meagerly.
 No wonder they had a difficult time hiring and retaining employees.
 Every day, I felt like I was worth so much more than this.

 One of his most impressive accomplishments to date was his previous tenure at a reputable startup where they developed social media infrastructure and features.
 His company actually built some of Snapchat’s features that millions of people use today.
-And he was one of a dozen people who were involved in developing a couple of their features.
+And he was one of a dozen people who were involved in that.

 Jack was in his early thirties when I met him, so his possibilities in life were endless.
 I was visibly intrigued and craving for more of his story.
 Although, he seemed quite unenthused and almost uncomfortable while telling it to me.
 It almost seemed like he wanted to leave that life behind.

 So I had to ask, “why did you choose to work here?”
 It turns out this job wasn’t a temporary stint, nor was it the beginning of a tragedy.
+It was quite the opposite.
 Jack actually wanted to be here long-term, and that was him saying that even after working here for a couple weeks.
 He loved the physical labor.
 It gave him purpose and a sense of accomplishment to earn a living this way.

 His attitude shifted with animation as he began to describe to me his ideal life of living on his own self-sustaining farm on a large piece of secluded land, growing crops and raising livestock.
 Certainly not the typical life of an experienced software engineer earning six figures a year.